The Lutonian

 “There’s not much to do in this town any more,” opens the first line of ‘Nightlife’ a stomper by The Class – a Luton band determined to do something about it.
 The indie-rockers are […]

-The Castle stage that played host to a six days of live music as part of Independent Venue Week
+The Castle stage that will play host to a week of live music as part of Independent Venue Week

 Music